bigjobbyx/minima/README.md

 variables and mixins inside a sass file placed at `_sass/minima/custom-variables.scss` and all other overrides inside a sass file placed at path `_sass/minima/custom-styles.scss`.

-You need not maintain entire partial(s) at the site's source just to override a few styles.
+.You need not maintain entire partial(s) at the site's source just to override a few styles.
 However, your stylesheet's primary source (`assets/css/style.scss`) should contain the following:

   - Front matter dashes at the very beginning (can be empty).